matloff/fasteR/README.md

 2. We apply the **length** function to each pile, giving us the count in each pile, exactly what we needed.

+> 📘 Pro Tip

-<span style="color:red">Tip:</span>  In coding, certain patterns do
+> In coding, certain patterns do arise often, one did here.
+In fact,
-arise often, one did here.
-In fact, there are even coding books with "design patterns" in their titles.
-Take note when you see the same pattern a lot.
+> there are even coding books with "design patterns" in their titles.
+> Take note when you see the same pattern a lot.

 We're not fully done yet.
 For instance, we have a punctuation problem, where periods, commas and so on are considered parts of words, such as